How daily lifestyle habits can improve your finances

 Reaching your financial goals isn’t just about keeping a budget and cutting coupons.
 If you ever want to reach financial freedom, you must develop good, productive habits in every area of your life.

-You may think your spirituality or your mental health have nothing to do with how you handle your money.
+You may think your spirituality or your mental health has nothing to do with how you handle your money.
 And I would challenge that thought by saying there’s a much stronger connection than you might think.

 For example, if you don’t practice positive spiritual habits, you are likely not in touch with your purpose in life.
 A lack of purpose will leave you with a lack of direction and motivation.
 Two things necessary to achieve financial independence.